About High Sensitivity

 It is important to understand that the highly sensitive trait:

 • Can occur alongside a mental disorder, or

 • Can be overstated as a mental disorder when it is a natural trait, or

 • Can be understated as simply a trait when there is actually a mental disorder present.

 If you or one of your family members may be highly sensitive and are experiencing distress and problems, and/or if you suspect you may be suffering from a mental disorder, it is important to choose a professional that understands the high sensitivity trait and mental disorders.

-Tanya has had therapy training and years of experience in providing psychological services for those suffering with a range of mental disorders including personality disorders, anxiety disorders, depression and a range of somatic problems, and many with the highly sensitive trait etc. The primary forms of therapy offered are person-centred, Schema Therapy Dialectical Behaviour Therapy, Acceptance Commitment Therapy, Cognitive Behaviour Therapy, Interpersonal Therapy and Compassion Focused Therapy in this Service.
+Tanya has had therapy training and years of experience in providing psychological services for those suffering with a range of mental disorders including personality disorders, anxiety disorders, depression and a range of somatic problems, and many with the highly sensitive trait etc. The primary forms of therapy offered are person-centred Schema Therapy, Dialectical Behaviour Therapy, Emotionally Focused Therapy, Cognitive Processing Therapy and others.

 SenseWell is endorsed as a highly sensitive aware practitioner, listed on Dr Elaine Aron’s Website.
 SenseWell is devoted to evidence-based best-practice for assisting distressed highly sensitive people or those with mental disorders, and have years of experience working with families in complex and crisis situations where mental illness is involved.
 Click here to make an appointment.

 Disclaimer: the information on this site is not intended as a substitute for professional medical advice.